mjrehder/MJRFlexStyleComponents/README.md

 ```
 Use ```imageViewMargins: UIEdgeInsets``` to add insets to the image inside the display rect of the FlexView.

+### FlexTextView

+This is another lightweight component of a UITextView inside a FlexView.

 ### GenericStyleSlider

 This is the class used by all other slider classes, either as superclass or in the case of the FlexSeriesView as sub components.